hammerheim-game/hammerheim-rules/5-warbands.md

 explore the Pit itself, and slay the enigmatic Shadow Lord, though such a task must surely be above even this mighty warrior.
-Aenur is tall even for an Elf, and beneath his finely woven Elven cloak he wears armour of gleaming ithilmar.
+Aenur is tall even for an Elf, and beneath his finely woven Elven cloak he wears armor of gleaming ithilmar.
 He carries a sword of immense size which is rumoured to have arcane properties.
 Certainly no one who has been struck by it has ever lived to tell the tale.